kakaa2993/Pomodoro-App/README.md

 # Pomodoro App

-an application for productivity, written in python programing language and build with Tkinter library.
+An application for productivity, written in python programing language and build with Tkinter library.